Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Discussion

-All methods for extending inferences from randomized participants to the target population of all eligible individuals exploit models for the expectation of the outcome or the probability of trial participation.
-Investigators have to rely on parametric working versions of these models whenever the vector of covariates necessary to satisfy the conditional mean transportability condition is high-dimensional or contains continuous components.
-Even if conditional mean transportability holds, misspecification of the outcome or participation model can lead to inconsistency of the corresponding estimator.
+Methods for generalizing inferences from randomized individuals to all trial-eligible individuals exploit models for the expectation of the outcome in the trial or the probability of trial participation.
+Investigators typically rely on parametric working models and model misspecification can lead to inconsistency, even if mean generalizability holds.
+Approximately correct specification of the model for the probability of participation may be more feasible, because inverstigators can use surveys or qualitative studies to investigate what drives eligible individuals to participate in a randomized trial \citep{ross1999}.
+The findings from these investigations can be used to specify models for trial participation and obtain consistent IP weighting estimators.

-Doubly robust estimators are consistent when either working model is correctly specified, providing two opportunities for valid inference.
-In finite samples, however, misspecification of just one of the models, can adversely affect how these estimators perform.
-And misspecification of both models, in rare cases, can make them perform worse than the outcome model-based estimator \cite{kang2007demystifying}.
-Serious bias can also occur when inverse probability weights exhibit high variance, though this problem is mitigated to some extent with bounded estimators \cite{robins2007comment}, such as the estimator in Equation (\ref{estimator_DR2}).
+Augmented IP weighting estimators are consistent when either working model is correctly specified, providing two opportunities for valid inference.
+Misspecification of just one of the models can adversely affect how these estimators perform.
+And misspecification of both models, in some cases \citep{waernbaum2017model}, can make augmented IP weighting estimators perform worse than the (misspecified) outcome model-based estimator \citep{kang2007}.
+Serious bias can also occur when IP weights are highly variable, though this problem is to some extent mitigated with bounded estimators \citep{robins2007}.
+Even when the outcome model is misspecified, augmented IP weighting estimators may still be preferred for their typically increased efficiency compared to non-augmented IP weighting estimators; their performance may be further improved with approaches that explicitly attempt to minimize variance \citep{cao2009improving, rotnitzky2012improved} or reduce bias \citep{vermeulen2015bias} under model misspecification.

-In practice, correct specification of the outcome model is impossible when outcomes are influenced by unknown or known-but-unmeasured factors.
-Approximately correct specification of the model for the probability of participation may be more feasible, because we can use surveys or qualitative studies to investigate what drives eligible individuals to participate in a randomized trial \cite{ross1999barriers}.
-We can use the findings of these investigations to specify (approximately) correct models for trial participation and obtain consistent IP weighting estimators.
-Yet, even when the outcome model is known to be misspecified, doubly robust estimators may still be preferred for their (typically) smaller sampling variance.